Your alarm goes off. Instead of waking up refreshed and energized, a very different feeling kicks in — anxiety.

 We understand that issues like anxiety or depression often serve as catalysts for addiction.
 Our team of interdisciplinary specialists addresses not only the addiction but also any underlying conditions that may have triggered your substance use.

 Don’t let anxiety or addiction leave you feeling hopeless.
-Contact 7 Summit Pathways or schedule an appointment with a caring member of our team to learn more.
+Contact 7 Summit Pathways online or schedule an appointment with a caring team member by calling 813.212.7149.